Community Wheelchair Scheme

 Thank you to everyone involved for all you’ve done to help make this possible through providing this excellent service for our community.

 Our 3rd Annual General Meeting

 Thank you to everyone who attended our 2019 Annual General Meeting (AGM) on Thursday 3rd October.
-Please find the minutes attached here, and a selection of photos from the event below.
+Please find the minutes attached here, a summary of the year here, our income and expenditure report here, a report of the befriending service here, and a selection of photos from the event below.